msg-systems/foss-report/README.md

 lein run [options]
 ```

-Run the uberjar with java:
+You can also run the uberjar with java:
 ```
 java -jar <path-to-jar>\foss-report.jar [options]
 ```